young asian female veteran with depression looking upset

 THE STANDARD OF PROOF FOR DEPRESSION CLAIMS

 In order to receive benefits, a veteran must show they have a current diagnosis of depression.
-Medical records, physiciansโ€™ statements, and even lay evidence from friends or family members who can attest to symptoms are helpful to include with a claim for entitlement to service connection for depression.
+Medical records, physiciansโ€™ statements, and even lay evidence from friends or family members who can attest to mental disorder symptoms are helpful to include with a claim for entitlement to service connection for depression.

 Recent Changes to the Appeals Process

-Under theย Appeals Modernization Act, which applies to all denials issued on or after February 19, 2019, veterans may file a direct appeal on VA Form 10182, requesting review by the Board of Veteransโ€™ Appeals (BVA).
-If the denial was issued prior to February 19, 2019, a legacy Notice of Disagreement (NOD) must be filed with a local VA office before appealing the case to BVA.
+Under theย Appeals Modernization Act, which applies to all denials issued on or after February 19, 2019, veterans may file a direct appeal on VA Form 10182.
+This is a request for review by the Board of Veteransโ€™ Appeals (BVA).

 SCHEDULE A MEETING WITH AN ATTORNEY TO DISCUSS APPEALING A VETERAN DEPRESSION CLAIM DENIAL

 For veterans following VAโ€™s appeal procedures for a veteran depression claim denial, retaining an attorney who has experience with challenging the agencyโ€™s decision can make a substantial difference in reaching a favorable outcome.
-A qualified legal representative can look through your records to determine what additional evidence may be needed to make your argument more persuasive to VA.

-Additionally, a lawyer can help draft statements advocating for why your benefits should be granted or increased in relation to the severity of your depression.
-To begin an appeal of entitlement to service connection for depression or another acquired psychiatric disorder, call our firm today andย schedule an initial consultationย with us.
+To begin an appeal of entitlement to service connection for depression or another acquired psychiatric disorder, call our firm today and schedule an initial consultation with us.ย You can reach us at (855) 942-5414 or submit an online contact form.